types of italian cheese

 Mozzarella is the best Italian cheese for pizza, and it is indeed the most famous soft Italian cheese out there.
 What you should know firsthand is that there are different varieties of Mozzarella.
 The cheapest version is made with cow milk, and this is used mostly on pizza too.

-These are the harder and less tasty version that is great to shred and use for pizza because it’s not kept in a liquid, and it does not release liquid during the baking process.
+These are the harder and less tasty versions that are great to shred and use for pizza because it’s not kept in a liquid, and they do not release liquid during the baking process.
 The other version is kept and sold in their water, in small plastic bags.

 As mozzarella is very versatile, is also a typical filling for sandwiches.
 You can also use mozzarella for dishes like salads, and especially Caprese salad.
 This is a delicious and simple summer salad that requires just a few ingredients, such as mozzarella and fresh tomatoes.
 Season it with salt, basil, and olive oil.
 In a few minutes, it’s ready to eat!